 Currency:

 The currency is the Euro.
-Exchange rate (as at november 2024): 1 GBP = 1,20 EUR; 1 EUR = 0,84 GBP.
+Exchange rate (as at September 2025): 1 GBP = 1.15 EUR; 1 EUR = 0.87 GBP.

 Banks / Credit cards:

 Purchases can be paid for in cash and using the most popular credit cards.
 This payment system is typical in Portuguese shops; the symbols of credit cards accepted are usually displayed at the entrance to shops.
 ID cards are required when paying by credit card.
-Travellers’ cheques (in dollars or Euro) can also be cashed in banks.
+Travellers’ cheques (in USD or Euro) can also be cashed in banks.
 It is also possible to withdraw cash from ATMs using EC / Maestro cards but high fees may be charged by the respective bank.

 Customs regulations: